apache/opendal/core/src/docs/rfcs/2133_append_api.md

 - Data could be lost and not readable before w.close() returned Ok(())
 - File can't be appended again after w.close() returned Ok(())

-To address these issues, I propose separating the write and append operations.
-The new write operation will not be reentrant, but users can create a writer that provides a reentrant append operation.
+To address these issues, I propose adding an append operation and modifying the write operation to verify consistency between content length and data size.
+The revised write operation will not be reentrant; however, users can create an appender that provides a reentrant append operation.

 # Guide-level explanation